datacamp-content/courses-introduction-to-shell/README.md

 *Owner: CL.*

+### Exercise 1

-Exercise 1: you have several dozen data files, each of which is formatted like this:
+You have several dozen data files, each of which is formatted like this:

 ```
 2013-11-05,deer,5